Tracking black hole kicks from gravitational wave observations: Abstract

 \section{Abstract}

-Generic coalescing binary black holes can emit anisotropic gravitational radiation.
+Coalescing binary black holes emit anisotropic gravitational radiation.
 This causes a net emission of linear momentum that produces a gradual acceleration of the source.
 As a result, the final remnant black hole acquires a characteristic velocity known as recoil velocity or gravitational kick.
 The symmetries of gravitational wave emission are reflected in the interactions of the gravitational wave modes emitted by the binary.
-In particular, a kick is imparted to the source whenever modes of odd parity are not zero.
-We make use of the rich information encoded in the higher-order modes of the gravitational wave emission to infer the component of the kick along the line-of-sight (or \textit{radial kick}).
-We do this by performing parameter inference on simulated signals given by injected numerical relativity waveforms for non-spinning binaries and numerical relativity templates of aligned-spin binary black holes.
-We find that for even a modest radial kick of $120km/s$, the posterior probabilities can exclude a zero kick at a signal-to-noise ratio of $15$ using a single Advanced LIGO detector working at its early sensitivity.
-The measurement of a non-zero radial kick component would provide the first proof that gravitational waves carry linear momentum.
+In this work we make use of the rich information encoded in the higher-order modes of the gravitational wave emission to infer the component of the kick along the line-of-sight (or \textit{radial kick}).
+We do this by performing parameter inference on simulated signals given by numerical relativity waveforms for non-spinning binaries using numerical relativity templates of aligned-spin (non-precessing) binary black holes.
+We find that for suitable sources, namely those with mass ratio $q\geq 2$ and total mass $M \sim 100M_\odot$, and for modest radial kicks of $120km/s$, the $90\%$ credible intervals of our posterior probability distributions can exclude a zero kick at a signal-to-noise ratio of $15$; using a single Advanced LIGO detector working at its early sensitivity.
+The measurement of a non-zero radial kick component would provide the first observational signature of net transport of linear momentum by gravitational waves away from their source.

 \paragraph*{\textbf{Introduction}}